Kings Of Thrash - David Ellefson talks about the band’s desire to celebrate the early music of Megadeth - Summer 2024

 I think in another really interesting fact is that whilst those early albums would go on to become absolute classics and ones that helped define an entire genre of music, you didn’t have overnight success.
 When you were recording Peace Sells, you had a job selling appointments at a solar energy company and you were essentially homeless.
 Your desire for success and the sacrifices that you made to keep Megadeth alive are massively inspirational.
 How did you keep yourself motivated when so many others would’ve given up?
 Was it your desire to be a rockstar and how you knew you had this opportunity to make your mark?

 That was it.
-I came from a pretty affluent family, a farming family and that farmer has been in our family for over 100 years.
+I came from a pretty affluent family, a farming family and that farm has been in our family for over 100 years.
 I was comfortable growing up and to move to Hollywood and just jump into complete musician destitute almost says everything!
 (Laughs!)
 I could have called home for money and I never did.
 My dad sent me a Visa card out with me, I cleaned out my $700 in my savings account and my dad gave me the family van, and that was a vehicle that we would drive to shows in, to rehearsals in and live in when we needed to!
 That credit card basically supported the Killing Is My Business tour.
 I never did hit my dad for any money.
 Somehow me and Dave figured a way to pay it off.
 We did it on our own.
 Dave didn’t have a Plan B, he didn’t have any options and honestly, I didn’t have a Plan B. It’s not like I was like ‘I will go to law school just in case’, and I think that’s what makes you who you are – there is no Plan B. Your back’s against the wall, this is it, it’s do or die.
 I guess we all have options in life but the fact is we don’t go for the easy road, we don’t go for the easy option – we stick to plan A at all times.
 Maybe that should be my next motivational book: Plan A!
 (Laughs!)
 This is it, we are who we are and this is what I’m meant to do.
 The partnership with Dave and I, even though we are two very different people from two very different backgrounds, we have the same common goal, the same passion.
 He needed a partner like me and someone who can play and someone who’s had their own experiences as a musician, and I needed his boldness.
 That’s what made the partnership work.
 Once I was there in Hollywood, it was a case of ‘this is it’.
 There was no other path.
 I guess that goes back to our earlier conversation living in Scottsdale Arizona in ’93.
 Once I was able to get out of Los Angeles – LA is a weird place because it’s like I get there and I hate it and then you just kind of fall in love with what you hate about it and then comes a moment where you can leave and you’re like, ‘I don’t know if I want to leave’.
 It’s a weird mindset.
 Getting out of LA in 93, you can even hear it in the Megadeth music.
 You can hear our sound change, you can hear breath and life and new topics.
 All of a sudden there was life beyond LA and I think that charted and shaped the course of what would come for the next couple of decades as well.

 What’s also really special about those early Megadeth albums is how I feel they have a timeless quality.
 It’s a real surprise to be reminded that some of the songs are nearly 40 years old Because they continue to be as fresh and relevant now as well they were in the 80s.
 I think what also reinforces this fact is how multigenerational the audiences are at Kings Of Thrash shows.
 When you’re looking out from the stage, as well as seeing people in their 40s, 50s, 60s, there are teenagers and people in their 20s!
 How does it make you feel to know that there is this strong love and support for your music from the next generation of fans?

 You know, right before I went back to Megadeth in 2009, I went to see Iron Maiden and as I looked into the audience there was a dad and he had like four sons all in a row, and they all had Iron Maiden T-shirts on.
 And I went ‘Here we are – we are now the classic rock bands’.
 A few months later I went back to Megadeth and we’re playing in 2010 and performing the 20th anniversary of Rust In Peace and I saw the younger fans in the front looking at us like ‘Oh, my God!
 There they are!
 The mighty Megadeth!
 These of the guys we always heard about!’.
 It hit me because I see the new audience by the barricade, going back towards the soundboard is the previous generation and up in the seats is generation number three, right!?
 And now it will be decade four!
 As we started doing Kings Of Thrash, I was wondering whether it was just going to be the old school guys coming out, but it’s funny because when we played here in Phoenix a friend of mine, a little younger than me, he brought his teenage son and they’re standing right up in the front.
-When I saw him a couple of days later he told me that his son had said that that was the best concert he’d ever been to and he’d just been to seei bands like System Of A Down and Disturbed and all these more kind of modern bands that are sort of the Metallicas of his generation.
+When I saw him a couple of days later he told me that his son had said that that was the best concert he’d ever been to and he’d just been to see bands like System Of A Down and Disturbed and all these more kind of modern bands that are sort of the Metallicas of his generation.
 And that speaks to what you’re saying, that the music is timeless.
 That was another pre-requisite and a benchmark when we were writing this material as far back as 1983, that it’s music that’s not only epic-orientated but that it’s timeless.
 I noticed it on The Big Four back in 2010 and 2011, that the four of us were stood here and the we’d stood the test of time, all still friends and playing our songs, and I really felt like our music had this timeless quality..
 So with Kings, as we go over to the UK, we’re even going to tap a little bit into Youthanasia because on November 1, which is almost the last day of the tour, it’s the 30th anniversary of the album.
 And that’s a really fantastic record!
 I started listening to it more over the last 10 or 12 years and what amazes me is how great it’s recorded because we recorded those tracks live in the room together.
 Dave overdubbed vocals and solos and things but as a band, those bass, drum and guitar parts were all recorded together simultaneously as a band and we hadn’t made a record like that since Killing Is My Business.
 So you listen to Killing… and how rowdy and raw that was, and then go to Youthanasia and that’s how the band had developed so that we could make that kind of record in that fashion, I guess 10 years later.

 Let’s talk about live shows because 2024 it’s proving to be an amazing year for Kings of Thrash with extensive touring.
 You have the Summer of Thrash US tour in June, the Wake Up Australia tour in July and the Anarchy In The UK tour in October.
 I love the way you are doing something very different on each tour to really mix up the set list, and just focusing on the UK shows, you’re going to be playing early songs from ‘Killing Is My Business… And Business Is Good’, ‘So Far So Good… So What?’, and ‘Peace Sells… But Who’s Buying?’.
 Not only that but as you said, you will be celebrating the 30th anniversary of ‘Youthanasia’.
 It just seems to me that you’re putting the fans at the very centre of all these shows.
 To what extent is that a fair thing to say?